Citi is an advertising partner.

 Bottom Line: Anyone whose budget is stretched due to large home renovations can benefit from the Lowe's Advantage Credit Card's great discount and financing features.
 However, other cards offer similar features that can be used outside of just Lowe's stores.
 You should also keep in mind that the Lowe's Advantage Credit Card is a store card, meaning you likely won't need a very high credit score to get it.
 Non-store cards may be tougher to qualify for.

 Lowe's Advantage Credit Card Benefits and Features

-Everytime a cardholder uses their Lowe's Advantage Credit Card for a Lowe's store purchase, they are automatically eligible for a 5% discount.
+Cardholders are automatically eligible for 5% off your eligible purchase or order charged to your Lowe’s Advantage Card.
 For example, if a cardholder purchases a light fixture for $100, the actual charge would only amount to $95, reflecting the 5% savings.
 The discount excludes a few products and services, such as extended protection plans and delivery charges.
 Furthermore, the discount can't be stacked, which means cardholders with coupons have to decide whether to use the 5% discount or the coupon's discount.